-As relates to women and ovarian cancer, although the exact cause of ovarian cancer is not known, one of the risk factors may be obesity.
+As relates to ovarian cancer, although the exact cause of ovarian cancer is not known, one of the risk factors is thought to be obesity.
 The link?
-Estrogen, which is, as I stated earlier, made in body fat . . . and the more fat cells a woman has, the more estrogen she produces.
-In premenopausal women, each month progesterone is also produced to enable the lining of the womb to be shed during the menstrual cycle.
+Estrogen is, as I stated earlier, made in body fat . . . and the more fat cells a woman has, the more estrogen she produces.
+In pre-menopausal women, each month progesterone is also produced to enable the lining of the womb to be shed during the menstrual cycle.
 However, after menopause, when estrogen production by the ovaries drops dramatically, it continues to be produced in fat tissue.
-Therefore, women in menopause and who have excess body fat continue to produce high levels of estrogen, and these act on the womb lining—but without the regulating effects of progesterone.
+Therefore, women in menopause and who have excess body fat continue to produce high levels of estrogen, and these act on the womb lining — but without the regulating effects of progesterone.
 It’s this that’s the link to ovarian cancer.

-When it comes to estrogen, men are NOT off the hook.
-Men also have to concern themselves with estrogen because visceral fat produces a form of estrogen.
+When it comes to estrogen, men are NOT off the hook!
+Men also have to concern themselves with estrogen because, again, visceral fat produces estrogen.
 Obesity increases a man’s risk of developing prostate (and colon) cancer, and the fatter the man, the more aggressive the cancer.

-If you’re overweight or obese, heed the warning of how excess fat is linked to cancer, especially if you’ve been “lucky” enough to survive one bout already.
-In that case, remember: obesity gives you the greatest risk of recurrence.
+If you’re overweight or obese, heed the warning of how excess fat is linked to cancer, especially if you’ve been fortunate to have thus far survived one bout already.
+Remember: obesity gives you the greatest risk of recurrence.